 Are you getting your right to reliable and accurate information?

-In this lesson you will learn about your right to reliable and accurate information and why this is so important to help you access other rights.
-You will explore what accurate and reliable information means and why it is important for young people to access news that is aimed at them.
+In this lesson, we will learn about our right to reliable and accurate information and we will learn why this is so important to help us access our other rights.
+We will also explore what accurate and reliable information means and why it is important for young people to access news that is produced with them in mind.

 Click on the play button to start the video.
 If your teacher asks you to pause the video and look at the worksheet you should:

 - Click "Close Video"

 Your video will re-appear on the next page, and will stay paused in the right place.